SymfonyCasts/vue/sfcasts/ep1/add-watcher.md

 If you look at data, we do *not* have `searchTerm` as a data key.
 Why?
 Because, until now, we didn't need it!
 All we needed to do - when `onSearchProducts()` was called - was use the `term` to immediately load the products.
-There was... no need to store search the term anywhere for later.
+There was no need to store the search term anywhere for later.
 But now we *do* have a need!
 We *do* need to store the `searchTerm` so that when the `currentCategoryId` changes, we *know* what the `searchTerm` is.